gbif/hp-swissnatcoll/en/how-to-publish-data.md

    - The first part _Dataset_ is about the title of your dataset, the Publisher and the Authors.
    - The second part _Institution_ is about your institution name, code and address, as well as the official contacts registered on GRSciColl.
    - The third part _Intellectual property rights_ is about the license you want to apply to your data : [CC0](http://creativecommons.org/publicdomain/zero/1.0/legalcode){:target="_blank"}, [CC BY](http://creativecommons.org/licenses/by/4.0/legalcode){:target="_blank"} or [CC BY-NC](http://creativecommons.org/licenses/by-nc/4.0/legalcode){:target="_blank"}.<br><br>

+{: .box }
+- CC0 : No copyright, the work is placed in the public domain.
+<br>- CC BY : users may distribute, adapt, translate, build upon the work as long as they credit the authors for the original creation.
+<br>- CC BY-NC : users may reuse and adapt the work as long as it is not for commercial purposes.
+Credit to the authors is mandatory.

 4. Click on **Next**.
 5. (Step 3️⃣ of 3️⃣) Publication summary
 - The last step is a summary window on which you can check the settings of Step 1️⃣, as well as the application of the publication rules.